The family signature theorem: Examples and applications

 \subsection{Multiplicativity of the de Rham invariant}

 We can make a similar analysis of the de Rham invariant $d$, though it turns out to not be multiplicative in general: however, the failure to be multiplicative gives an interpretation of the cohomology classes $r_1$ and $r_3$ appearing in Theorem \ref{thm:FateofdR}.
+See \cite{AlexdR} for a special case, and \cite{BSdR} for a related result on the $\bR$-semicharacteristic.

 \begin{proposition} Let $F^d \to E^{4k+1} \overset{\pi}\to B^{4k+1-d}$ be an oriented block bundle of oriented topological manifolds.
 If $d$ is odd then $d(E)=\sigma(B) \cdot d(F) $.
 If $d$ is even with monodromy $\phi : B \to B\Aut(H^{d/2}(F;\bZ)/tors, \lambda)$ then